Birim South District: Geography

 The district covers an area of 299.5 square kilometres.
 Within it are a lot of hills, streams and rivers.
 It has 2 peak rain seasons during May–June and September–October.
 The relative humidity ranges from 56% during the dry season and 70% during the rainy season.
 The district lies within a semi-deciduous rainforest region.
 The Birim River flows through Birim South District.

 Demographics

-The population is 47.6% male and 51.4% female.
-56% of the population live in rural areas.
+The population of Birim South District in the 2021 census was 35,654.
+This is down from the 2010 figure of 46,551.
+The sex distribution is 48.9% male and 51.1% female.
+The proportion of people living in rural areas remained about the same 56.7& (previously 56% of the population) and 43.3% live in uban areas.
+The district has a relatively young age distribution.
+Those between 15 and 64 years make up 59.5% of the population.
+The young (0 - 14 years) are 34% and the elderly (65 years and over) are 6.4%.
+The literacy rate is 79.5%.
+Akans make up the largest ethnic group and are 79.8% of the total.

 Administration

 The highest political and administrative body in the district is the District Assembly.
 The District Executive is the political and administrative head.
 The assembly also has a presiding member who is the chairperson.
 There are 3 sub-district councils.
 They are the Akim Swedru Urban Council, Achiasi Town Council and the Aperadi Area Council.

 List of settlements

 The town of Akim Swedru, is the capital.
 The other major settlements in the Birim South district are Achiasi and Aperadi.
 Achiasi is the main commercial centre.